Paris Pont des Arts Photos June 2015

 Pards + Raj love lock Pont des Arts

-This close up photo shows another one of the many lovelocks, or padlocks, that are the last few remaining at the Pont des Arts, and we thought that it would be a good idea to include some high definition photos of personal Love Locks we came across as a long lasting and permanent memory on our own personal online servers of this romantic act, so do have a look at our other photos - you may just find yours.
+This close up photo shows another one of the many love locks, or padlocks, that are the last few remaining at the Paris Pont des Arts, and we thought that it would be a good idea to include some high definition photos of personal Love Locks we came across as a long lasting and permanent memory on our own personal online servers of this romantic act, so do have a look at our other photos - you may just find yours.

-Bridge of Love golden railings with Love Locks along Port des Saints-Peres
+Pont des Arts photos of bridge of Love golden railings with Love Locks along Port des Saints-Peres

 Bridge of Love love locks Port des Saints-Peres

-In this photo looking towards the Institut de France and the Port des Saints-Peres, you can see some of the remaining panels of the Pont des Arts that are fully covered with lovelocks from people wishing to declare their love in the city of romance, which transformed this historical pedestrian bridge over the River Seine into a world wide icon that became known as the Bridge of Love by millions of people.
+In this photo looking towards the Institut de France and the Port des Saints-Peres, you can see some of the remaining panels of the Pont des Arts that are fully covered with love locks from people wishing to declare their love in the city of romance, which transformed this historical pedestrian bridge over the River Seine into a world wide icon that became known as the Bridge of Love by millions of people.

 Love locks still on Pont des Arts

-Although hundreds of thousands of lovelocks were removed from the Pont des Arts at the start of June 2015, there are still some golden railings, or lattice grills as they are known, that have remained in place on the street sides of the bridge, which as you can tell from this photo, are absolutely crammed full of padlocks, otherwise known as lovelocks.
+Although hundreds of thousands of love locks were removed from the Pont des Arts at the start of June 2015, there are still some golden railings, or lattice grills as they are known, that have remained in place on the street sides of the bridge, which as you can tell from this photo, are absolutely crammed full of padlocks, otherwise known as love locks.

 Love lock railings and new panels on Pont des Atrs